fonoster/routr/README.md

 }
 ```

 Every Asterik server that registers using the `crd6t67r1` credentials will be grouped under the `backend:conference` Address of Record (AOR).
 Next, we need to tell Routr to map all inbound calls from given number to the conference room in Asterik.
-For that, we use the `aorLink` and `sessionAffinityPro` properties on the desired Number.
+For that, we use the `aorLink` and `sessionAffinityHeader` on the desired Number.
 Here is an example:

 ```json
 {